Erasure cost of a quantum process: A thermodynamic meaning of the dynamical min-entropy: Properties and min-entropies of channels

-\textit{Numerical examples}.-- We plot the numerical values of the negative of the dynamical min-entropy for three simple families of qubit quantum channels of interest in Fig.~\ref{fig:channel_entropy}. (a) The depolarizing channel $\mathcal{E}^{A'\to A}_p$ with the probability parameter $p\in[0,1]$,
+We plot the numerical values of the negative of the dynamical min-entropy for three simple families of qubit quantum channels of interest in Fig.~\ref{fig:channel_entropy}: (a) the depolarizing channel $\mathcal{E}^{A'\to A}_p$ with the probability parameter $p\in[0,1]$,

-where $\sigma_i$ are $2\times 2$ Pauli matrices (operators). (b) The first-kind dephasing channel $\mathcal{D}_p^{(1), A'\to A}$ with the probability parameter $p\in[0,1]$,
+where $\sigma_i$ are $2\times 2$ Pauli matrices (operators); (b) the first-kind dephasing channel $\mathcal{D}_p^{(1), A'\to A}$ with the probability parameter $p\in[0,1]$,

-where $\mathrm{diag}(\rho)$ denotes the diagonal matrix of $\rho$, $[\mathrm{diag}(\rho)]_{ij}=\delta_{ij}\rho_{ij}$ ($\delta_{ij}$ is the Kronecker delta function). (c) The second-kind dephasing channel $\mathcal{D}_p^{(2), A'\to A}$ with the probability parameter $p\in[0,1]$,
+where $\mathrm{diag}(\rho)$ denotes the diagonal matrix of $\rho$, $[\mathrm{diag}(\rho)]_{ij}=\delta_{ij}\rho_{ij}$ ($\delta_{ij}$ is the Kronecker delta function); (c) the second-kind dephasing channel $\mathcal{D}_p^{(2), A'\to A}$ with the probability parameter $p\in[0,1]$,

+These channels are widely used toy models for open quantum dynamics of qubit systems~\cite{DS05,YE03,Div97,DBWH21}.
+The depolarizing channel $\n_p=\mathcal{E}_p(\cdot)$ captures symmetric decoherence from disordered media, e.g., randomly oriented birefringent elements.
+The dephasing channel of the first kind $\n_p=\mathcal{D}_p^{(1)}$ models the decoherence, where, we can study the interaction of the system with the environment using master equations.
+The dephasing channel of the second kind $\n_p=\mathcal{D}_p^{(2)}$ can be seen as a bit-flip channel in the Hadamard basis~\cite{Div97,YE03}.